London Drum

 Alternative routes include Oval to Pimlico

-Stairs, lifts and escalators to the station platforms
+Stairs, lifts and escalators

-Oval tube station is not wheelchair accessible
+Oval is not wheelchair accessible

-Oval station entrance – There’s an escalator between the entrance and the northbound platform, but you must use an escalator plus one flight of stairs to the southbound platform (21 steps down).
+Oval entrance – There’s an escalator between the entrance and the northbound platform, but you must use an escalator plus one flight of stairs to the southbound platform (21 steps down).
 If you want to avoid the escalator then you can use another five flights of stairs (20 steps down +2x26 steps down +28 steps down +4 steps up)

-Vauxhall station exit – There’s a lift between the platforms and the booking hall.
+Vauxhall exit – There’s a lift between the platforms and the booking hall.
 If you want to avoid the lift then you can use an escalator, or five flights of stairs (3 steps up +4x17 steps up).
 After that there’s two flights of stairs to the South Lambeth Road exit (2x10 steps down) and Vauxhall Bridge Road exit (20 steps down +16 steps down), but the entrances on Bondway westside, Wandsworth Road westside and Kennington Lane are all on the level

 1. From Vauxhall take the Victoria Line